-Find all our upcoming and past events, and discover the diversity of our Native American collections through conferences, exhibitions and meetings.
-These gatherings are opportunities to explore native cultural heritage with experts, researchers and representatives of source communities, creating a space for dialogue and the transmission of knowledge.
+Find all our upcoming and past events, and discover the diversity of the Native American collection housed in Paris through conferences, exhibitions and meetings.
+These gatherings are opportunities to explore this cultural heritage with experts, researchers and Native American partners, creating a space for dialogue and transmission.

 EVENT